BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

   request.
 Other parameters are also recognised, including time to live, priority and delivery mode, disable timestamps and disable message Ids

-* has a URL that includes its creation index, i.e, the number of Message Consumers the session created prior to this one.

 * decodes and sends HJB-encoded JMS message on receiving a HTTP POST request containing the message as a parameter on the 'send' child